hSaria/ChromaTerm/.github/readme.md

 # About
 ChromaTerm-- (ct) reads from standard input and highlights it according to user-configurable rules.

 A quick example.
-ChromaTerm-- uses Regex to find matches according to your rules.
+ChromaTerm-- uses RegEx to find matches according to your rules.

 <p><img src="https://raw.githubusercontent.com/hSaria/ChromaTerm--/master/.github/junos-show-interface-brief.png"/></p>